Gladiator07/Machine-Learning/Statistics/Random Variables.md

 For example: Suppose the temperature in a city lies between 30⁰ and 45⁰ centigrade.
 The temperature can take any value in the interval 30⁰ to 45⁰.
 So the temperature can be either 30.13⁰ or 40.15⁰ or it may be in 30.13⁰ and 40.15⁰.
 When we say temperature is 38⁰, it means it lies somewhere between 37.5 and 38.5.
 So there is nothing exact or discrete observation in continuous random variable.

+## Random Variables in Machine Learning

+Random variables are an invaluable tool within applications of machine learning.
+As a neural network makes decisions using machine learning, it creates functions for understanding possible outcomes.
+These possible outcomes are often defined by random variables.